Nazanin-hub/Election-Analysis/README.md

 ## Election-Audit Summary:

-- This Python coding can be used for any type of election.
-- This Python coding can be replaced with all primary voting methods that takes a long time to be counted.
-- A given data excel file just had three coulmns: 1.Ballot ID 2.County 3.Candidate.
-With this brief data, I could calculate the following data:
+- I have developed a very fast, totally accurate, high cost effective script to analyze election results called "Elecsys".
+"Elecsys" can be used to process any election results   only by providing a simple excel of the votes.
+Thus "Elecsys" can replace all traditional voting techniques that take a long time to count votes and usally suffers high error   rates.
+"Elecsys" is capable of providing you with various statistics based on the dataset of votes.
+For instace, given a data excel file with just three columns: Ballot ID,     County and Candidate, "Elecsys" will provide you with the following statistics:

     - The total number of votes cast.
     - The voter turnout for each county.
     - The percentage of votes from each county out of the total count.